There’s a lot of information here but we want to make sure you’re fully informed about your rights and how Loaf uses your data.

 - Only provide the information necessary to perform their specific services

-- Only use their data for the exact purpose we specify in our contract with them
+- Only use data for the exact purpose we specify in our contract with a third party

-- Work closely with them to ensure their privacy is respected and protected at all times
+- Work closely with a third party in order to ensure their privacy is respected and protected at all times